metacpan/metacpan-cpan-extracted/distros/D/Data-Object-Attributes/README.md

     my $example = Example::HasPre->new(data => time);

-This package supports the `pre` and `predicate` directives expects a coderef and generates a method for checking the existance of the attribute.
+This package supports the `pre` and `predicate` directives expects a `1` or a method name and generates a method for checking the existance of the attribute.
 See the [Moo](https://metacpan.org/pod/Moo) documentation for more details.

 ## has-rdr